 Middle School Curriculum

-AIS-West draws from the best practices of American state side schools, as well as US National standards, to offer a quality American Academic Program for those students transferring from the United States or other international private schools and students living in the Middle East, primarily from Cairo and surrounding areas.
+AIS West draws from the best practices of American state side schools, as well as US Common Core State Standards, to offer a quality American Academic Program for both international and Egyptian students.

 - essential understandings